agilexrm-docs/docs/ref/And.md

 ![And](media/And.png)

-An activity that associates multiple activities with the ‘**AND’** condition.
+An activity that associates multiple activities with the **AND** condition.
 All direct predecessor activities must be completed or cancelled in order for this shape to complete and allow process to continue.

 See *Dynamic* property below for variations in behavior.